CodeByNivedita/Loan-default-prediction-ML/readme.md

 Encoded categorical features:

-Label Encoding for ordinal features
+1-Label Encoding for ordinal features

-One-hot encoding for nominal features
+2-One-hot encoding for nominal features

-Converted Yes/No to 1/0
+3-Converted Yes/No to 1/0

 Handled class imbalance using: